 How to Add Market Visibility to HeavyBid or Excel Without Replacing What Works

-You do not need to replace your estimating stack to add market visibility
+You don’t need to replace your estimating stack to add market visibility

 • Excel for bid sheets and unit prices